 - Downsides to the global democratization and sharing of content

-And there you have it: five quick tools and specific instructions for you to get started.
+And there you have it: five quick social media intelligence tools and specific instructions for you to get started.
 For those interested in more complex social network analysis/visualization using raw data (but still free), give a tool such as Netlytic a try.